 As he aged, John began to suffer from ailments that he claimed were due to the hardships of Army life.
 These included diarrhea, stomach and bowel pain, "lame back" and rheumatism, heart disease, liver disease and slight deafness of both years.

 Sometime after 1890, when the government expanded its benefits for Civil War veterans, John was awarded a pension of $6 as compensation for his increasing health problems.
 Rhoda often handled the paperwork for the large volume of documents needed to support his claim and convince bureaucrats in Washington, D.C.
-One of her letters is seen here.

 John added to his physical woes in March 1900.
 At the time, he was working as head-sawyer at a sawmill at Stryker, Williams County, OH, though he had returned for a few days to conduct business at home in Continental.
 Upon returning from Continental to Stryker, the weather was "a very rainy and sleety and disagreeable morning for any person to be out unless impelled from circumstances to do so," he wrote.
 He first went to the Collins House, where he was boarding, "where I changed my clothes prepatory to going to work."
 Further in his own words: